awsdocs/aws-systems-manager-user-guide/doc_source/setup-service-role.md

 The Systems Manager service\-linked role can be used for the following:
 + The Systems Manager Inventory capability uses the service\-linked role to collect inventory metadata from tags and resource groups\.
 + The Maintenance Windows capability can use the service\-linked role in some situations\.
 Other situations require a custom service role that you create, as described later in this topic\.
++ The Explorer capability uses the service\-linked role to enable viewing OpsData and OpsItems from multiple accounts\.
+This service\-linked role also allows Explorer to create a managed rule when you enable Security Hub as a data source from Explorer or OpsCenter\.

 For more information about the service\-linked role, see [Using service\-linked roles for Systems Manager](using-service-linked-roles.md)\.